Marcus Lemonis: Camping World

+Bed Bath & Beyond

+In August 2025, in his new capacity as executive chairman of Bed Bath & Beyond, Lemonis said the company would not open stores in California.
+The company had previously gone bankrupt and closed all stores in 2023.
+In a statement, he wrote, "This decision isn't about politics – it's about reality.
+California has created one of the most overregulated, expensive, and risky environments for businesses in America.
+It's a system that makes it harder to employ people, harder to keep doors open, and harder to deliver value to customers."
+California Governor Gavin Newsom's Press Office responded on X, saying: "After their bankruptcy and closure of every store, like most Americans, we thought Bed, Bath & Beyond no longer existed.
+We wish them well in their efforts to become relevant again as they try to open a 2nd store."

 Television

 Lemonis appeared on two episodes of NBC's Celebrity Apprentice.
 In 2012, Lemonis appeared on an episode of ABC's Secret Millionaire, returning to his hometown of Miami to help local charities.

-In 2013, Lemonis became the star of the CNBC reality show The Profit, which features Lemonis on the hunt for promising yet faltering small businesses.
+In 2013, Lemonis starred in the CNBC reality show The Profit, which follows his efforts to turn around struggling small businesses.
 In the show, Lemonis invests his own money for part ownership in the businesses to make them profitable.

 In 2017, Lemonis starred in, and co-produced, the CNBC program The Partner, in which he searches for a business manager to assist him with running the businesses that he invests in on The Profit.

 In August 2021, NBCUniversal, Machete, and Lemonis were accused of harmful business practices by over 50 small businesses that appeared on The Profit.

 In 2021, it was announced that Lemonis and Nancy Glass had acquired the rights of the game show Let's Make a Deal.

 In 2022, it was announced that Lemonis would star in a new HGTV show called The Renovator.
 The show debuted on October 11, 2022, and two episodes aired before it entered a hiatus.

-Philanthrophy
+Philanthropy

 Lemonis founded the Lemon-AID Foundation in 2020.
 The foundation supports women and minority entrepreneurs as well as small businesses.
 Lemonis also founded the Business Learning Center, a virtual platform for resources and business tools for those struggling as a result of the COVID-19 pandemic.

-Lemonis's foundation started the "Plating Change" initiative to combat food insecurity through a partnership with Grubhub and the World Central Kitchen.
-Lemonis has donated to his alma maters, including Christopher Columbus High School and $15Μ dollars to Marquette University.
+Lemonis's foundation launched "Plating Change," an initiative to fight food insecurity in partnership with Grubhub and World Central Kitchen.

+Lemonis has donated to his alma maters, including Christopher Columbus High School and $15Μ to Marquette University.
 He has supported the Joffrey Ballet Bridge Program in the Chicago public school system.
 In 2016–17, Lemonis launched a matching campaign to support the sports program at University of Miami.
 After the 2020 Nashville bombing on Christmas Day, Lemonis established a fund to support the business owners affected by the event.
 In 2021 Lemonis gave $3.1 million to the staff of Christopher Columbus High School ($18,000 to each staff member).